livingsocial/lein-dependency-check/README.md

 FIXME: Use this for user-level plugins:

-Put `[dependency-check-leiningen "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install dependency-check-leiningen 0.1.0-SNAPSHOT`.
+Put `[lein-dependency-check "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-dependency-check 0.1.0-SNAPSHOT`.

 FIXME: Use this for project-level plugins:

-Put `[dependency-check-leiningen "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-dependency-check "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

 FIXME: and add an example usage that actually makes sense:

-    $ lein dependency-check-leiningen
+    $ lein dependency-check

 ## License